Have a Question? Contact me: email@example.com

-In this chapter we will be learning Customary Units of Measurement.
-This includes converting from one particular unit to another such as feet to inches, ounces to pounds, pints to gallons, etc. When this chapter is complete, your child will recognize, understand, and be able to recognize the different Customary Units of measure and solve basic measurement conversions.
+In this chapter we will be learning Area and Perimeter.
+This includes finding area and perimeter of items in and around your home.
+They will learn the formulas for doing both of these types of measurements.
 They will be using many concepts that they have learned before, like division, multiplication, fractions, decimals, and others.
 I love when we get into conversions, because it serves as a great review for these concepts as well as learning new ones.
 I hope to make this a really fun chapter and your child will be doing several "hands-on" activities.

 Multiplication and Division

 Associative Property of Multiplication: The property that states that the grouping of the factors does not change the product.

 Commutative Property of Multiplication: The property that states that the order in which two numbers are multiplied does not change the product.